 – Habilitation Services Vice President for a vocational agency which provided integrated employment, facility-based services, as well as residential services.

-Beth Andrea Lohmann is the Employment and Community Services Director at Easterseals Southeast Wisconsin.
-She has been with Easterseals for the past seven years working to increase integrated programing related to work and community.
+Beth Andrea Lohmann is the Integrated Service Coordinator with Milwaukee County Behavioral Health Division.
+She is tasks with ensuring quality and expansion of employment services in the areas of mental health and substance abuse recovery.
+Prior to her current roll Beth was the Employment and Community Services Director at Easterseals Southeast Wisconsin for eight years working to increase integrated programing related to work and community.
 Beth graduated with her Bachelor in Rehabilitation Psychology from University Madison in 1997 and went on to obtain a Masters in Social Work for Arizona State University in 1999.
 After obtaining her Masters she return to Wisconsin and has been developing and growing programs that increase the independence and abilities of individuals with disabilities.
 She received the Living our Values Award in 2012 and the Mission Excellent Award in 2016 from Easterseals for her dedication and passion to the program and individuals served.
 Beth also was awarded the 2018 Emerging Leader Award through the Waukesha Business Alliance due to the outcomes that were accomplished supporting job seekers in this area.
 Beth is born and raised in Wisconsin and continue to live, work and play there.

 Craig Poshepny is the Employment Division Director of Aptiv, Inc. (formerly Riverfront) with headquarters in La Crosse, Wisconsin.
 Craig’s current employment team includes over 60 staff members, working out of 7 offices, serving 11 counties in western and southern, Wisconsin and growing.
 Aptiv provides a spectrum of services supporting individuals with disabilities so they may live more independent lives.
 Craig believes when people with disabilities are able to fully engage in their community, we all benefit.